S&P 500 Stock Price Prediction Using Technical, Fundamental and Text Data: Applied Models

 \subsection{Summary of individual models}

-After carefully tuning each individual model's parameters and preprocessing options, we report the best results obtained with each category of models, by directional accuracy, as Table~\ref{Model_report_list} shown.
-Other models that were also fitted, but not shown in the table were Support Vector Regression, Kernel Ridge Regression, ExtraTree Decision trees, and Gated Recurrent Units, we do not show them because either they have a relative lower accuracy in stock prediction problems, or there are similar methods that shown in the table that have a slight better performance.\\
+After carefully tuning each individual model's parameters and preprocessing options, we report the best results obtained with each category of models, by directional accuracy, as Table~\ref{Model_report_list} shows.
+Other models that were also fitted, but not shown in the table were Support Vector Regression, Kernel Ridge Regression, ExtraTree Decision trees, and Gated Recurrent Units, we do not show them because either they have a relatively lower accuracy in stock prediction problems, or there are similar methods shown in the table that have a slightly better performance.\\

 \\